billwear/maas-rad/proxy.md

 -   external proxy
 -   no proxy

-Configuring proxying with MAAS consists of enabling/disabling one of the above three options and enabling/disabling proxying on a specific subnet.
+Configuring a proxy with MAAS consists of enabling/disabling one of the above three options and enabling/disabling proxying on a specific subnet.

 #### Quick questions you may have: